-Seattle's Excellent Access to Fresh Seafood Makes it a Dream Destination for Fish Fanatic Foodies
+Seattle's Access to Fresh Seafood Makes City a Dream Destination for Foodies

 Local Expert Tip: "On a clear day, views of the Olympic Mountains across Elliot Bay are unbeatable, especially from the deck.
 Passing ferries and other maritime activity are also on display, and sunsets from this vantage are spectacular."

 Chef John Howie brings delectable seafood dishes (with a Northwest twist) to Seastar Restaurant & Raw Bar.